ropensci/roweb3/content/blog/2022-10-04-censo2017-one-year-after/index.md

 </tbody>
 </table>

-Here we can see that in the capitol, we have 52,710 individuals are living in substandard housing.
+From the previous summarised data we can see that in the capitol, 52,710 individuals are living in substandard housing, in this case expressed in the "Mediagua, Mejora, Rancho o Choza" category.

 We shouldn’t forget to close the database connection.

     censo_desconectar()

 ## Unexpected use II: Water source (in Python)

+The motivation for this example is to show that the goal of organizing the census data was not to spread R, but to show some of the benefits of having the data organized in an open format, regardless of the programming language used for the analysis.
+For me it' s easier to complete this example in R, but I wanted to readch those using the census and Python.

 The variable for the water source is `p05`.
 The analysis is very similar to the previous one, and we start by looking at its description.
 This particular